0j-xie0/node-auth-app-db/README.md

 •Used express-ejs-layouts for front-end views
 •Used Bootswatch CSS styles for fron-end views
 •Used Bootstrap dismissable alerts for fron-end views
+### •Utilized BCRYPT for Password Hashing
-### •Used Passport Authentication Methods
+### •Implemented Passport
-•implented local strategy
+•Implented local strategy
+•Used Passport methods for user authentication and validation
 ### •Interfaced Mongoose with MongoDB.Atlas
 •Used Mongoose models to map between API & MongoDB objects
 •Used Mongoose methods to validate and query data in MongoDB.Atlas